 The same image also bears a Latin inscription composed by Sir Richard Morrison, special envoy to Cleves: Little one, imitate your father and be the heir of his virtue, the world contains nothing greater … Surpass him … and none will ever surpass you (Chapman, 445), words doubtless expressing, beneath the bombast, what Henry expected of Edward.
 Of those first charged officially with his upbringing, Edward later remembered that until he was six he was brought up … among the women (Edward VI, Chronicle

 , 3).
-They included Margaret Bryan, Sir Francis Bryan's mother, who became lady mistress of Edward's nursery in May 1538 (the post she had held in Princess Elizabeth's household); Sybil Penne, the wife of John Penne (a groom of the chamber), who became Edward's principal dry nurse in October 1538; and various rockers, two of whom, Jane Russell and Bridgett Forster, were receiving pensions as late as 1552.
+They included Margaret Bryan, Sir Francis Bryan's mother, who became lady mistress of Edward's nursery in May 1538 (the post she had held in Princess Elizabeth's household); Sybil Penne, the wife of David Penne, who became Edward's principal dry nurse in October 1538; and various rockers, two of whom, Jane Russell and Bridgett Forster, were receiving pensions as late as 1552.
 The royal nursery was peripatetic, moving to Greenwich with the court for Christmas 1537; to the king's hunting-lodge at Royston in the spring of 1538, where the townsfolk, according to an eyewitness, watched Henry with much mirth and joy, dallying with the Prince in his arms a long space, and so holding him in a window to the sight and comfort of all (Chapman, 40); then on to Havering in Essex, where the air was thought healthier; thence to Waltham, Ashridge, and Enfield or Richmond in turn.
 Concerns in March 1539 for the security of Edward's person and the hygienic conditions of his residences prompted Henry personally to issue obsessively detailed instructions for the care of his moost precyous joyelle to newly named officers of the boy's household: Sir William Sidney, chamberlain; Sir John Cornwallis, steward; a vice-chamberlain, possibly Sir Edward Baynton; and John Ryther, cofferer (Edward VI, Remains

 , 1.xxviii).
 Lady Bryan and Mrs Penne (whose sister was Sidney's wife) were reappointed, as were four female rockers; other personnel included a physician, Dr George Owen, who also attended Edward on his deathbed in 1553, and a dean of the chapel, Dr Richard Cox, headmaster of Eton and canon of Westminster, who doubled as the prince's tutor from 1540.
 For the prince's amusement there was also a company of players.